maeyler/Automata-2019/work/README.md

 ### Assignment 1
-due on Mon, March 11,  at 5pm
+due on Monday, March 11, at 5pm

 Make a web page in your repo that colors the strings blue and the arrays red